Get to Know Your Residence Life Staff

 Do you have any funny childhood stories?

 I had a reputation in college for falling asleep in the middle of the day in random places.
 To the point where a decent amount of friends and fellow students have pictures of me asleep in their car, in a lobby, or even in class.
-One time, I found myself awoken in class, only to find it was the professor who had tapped me on the shoulder.
+One time, I was awoken in class, only to find it was the professor who had tapped me on the shoulder.

-Assistant Resident Director of Beta Hall and Indiana Hall
+Assistant Resident Director of Beta and Indy

-What motivates you to work hard?
+What motivates you in this position?